Least Damaging Hair Extensions

 Wefts are another non-damaging hair extension option.

-Wefts are versatile because they can be transformed into any extension.
-So they are highly customizable, and so you can turn them into clip-ins, or you can make them into a permanent enhancement.
+So they are highly customizable, and you can turn them into clip-ins, or make them into a permanent enhancement.

 Wefts are generally larger and heavier than clip-ins, so one of the best ways to install a weft is with the sew-in technique.
-For sew-ins, a braid is created where the extensions will lay, and then the hair weft is sewn into the braid.

-Overall, this causes less tension because the weft is sewn into your natural hair.
-Wefts are ideal for medium, thick, coarse, textured, and natural hair types that can withstand having a braid to hold the weft into place.
+Wefts are ideal for medium, thick, coarse, textured, and natural hair types that can withstand braiding to hold the weft in place.

-As with every type of extension, the installation and removal process and maintenance in between appointments will determine how damaging the extension will be.
-For example, the braid that’s created for the base can feel too tight.
+As with every type of extension, the installation and removal process, and maintenance in between appointments, will determine how damaging the extension will be.

 How To Pick The Right Extensions